Vonng/pigsty/roles/postgres/README.md

 # object created by dbsu and admin will have their privileges properly set
-pg_default_privilegs:
+pg_default_privileges:
   - GRANT USAGE                         ON SCHEMAS   TO dbrole_readonly
   - GRANT SELECT                        ON TABLES    TO dbrole_readonly
   - GRANT SELECT                        ON SEQUENCES TO dbrole_readonly
   - GRANT EXECUTE                       ON FUNCTIONS TO dbrole_readonly
+  - GRANT USAGE                         ON SCHEMAS   TO dbrole_offline
+  - GRANT SELECT                        ON TABLES    TO dbrole_offline
+  - GRANT SELECT                        ON SEQUENCES TO dbrole_offline
+  - GRANT EXECUTE                       ON FUNCTIONS TO dbrole_offline
   - GRANT INSERT, UPDATE, DELETE        ON TABLES    TO dbrole_readwrite
   - GRANT USAGE,  UPDATE                ON SEQUENCES TO dbrole_readwrite
   - GRANT TRUNCATE, REFERENCES, TRIGGER ON TABLES    TO dbrole_admin
   - GRANT CREATE                        ON SCHEMAS   TO dbrole_admin
-  - GRANT USAGE                         ON TYPES     TO dbrole_admin

 # schemas
 pg_default_schemas: [monitor]